 This cinema, whose four walls have seen over 80 years of film, has two of its original royal boxes in Screen One, which seats 307 people.
 The Grade II listed building is a luxurious treat for movie-goers with its originally fitted Art Deco cafe that boasts fabric covered walls, vintage furniture and a healthy dose of 1960s class.

-The grade-II listed independent Art Deco Cinema in East London has weekend matinees plus subtitled screenings for parents and loud children.
+The grade-II listed independent Art Deco Cinema in Dalston has weekend matinees plus subtitled screenings for parents and loud children.

 Where?
 107 Kingsland High Street, London E8 2PB

 This is, perhaps, not one for someone to complain about spending more than a tenner to see a film.
 The Cinema Suite in St James’s is, however, the answer to a special occasion for a cinephile who is feeling flush.
 The interiors are inspired by Hollywood and Indian cinema – that is 1,832 square feet of journey into film, equipped with an 85-inch high-definition 3D TV and a surround sound system from Steinway Lyngdorf.
 A butler serves cinematic dishes, the bar is fully stocked and there are two bedrooms, a dining room, study, kitchen and living room.